Discrete Polymatroids satisfying a stronger symmetric exchange property: Pruned Lattice path Polymatroids

+We are far from proving this conjecture.
+However, we could show that the conjecture is true indeed in two special cases.

-To prove those results and later use, we need to recall some definitions and facts one can find in \cite{HH} or \cite{HHBook}.
+To prove these results and for the later use, we recall some definitions and facts one can find in \cite{HH} or \cite{HHBook}.
 A {\em polymatroid} on the ground set $[n]$ is a convex polytope $\MP$ contained in $\RR_+^n$ such that

 (1) if $\ub\in \MP$ and $\vb$ is a vector $\RR_+^n$ with $\vb\leq \ub$, then $\vb\in \MP$,

 (2) if $\ub,\vb\in \MP$ with $|\vb|>|\ub|$, there exists a vector $\wb\in \MP$ such that $\ub<\wb\leq \ub\vee \vb$.
 Here $\ub\vee \vb=(\max\{u_1,v_1\},\ldots,\max\{u_n,v_n\})$.